-Why does the Humane Society of Greater Miami support Cesar Milan out dated,“traditional”, force based, dominance theory and punitive style dog trainers?
+Why does the Humane Society of Greater Miami support Cesar Milan out dated,“traditional and/or balanced”, force based, dominance theory and punitive style dog trainers?
 Are they ignorant or do they just not care about the welfare of animals?
-UPDATE: Not only is it immoral to subject companion animals to abuse, but it is now illegal to use shock collars in Miami Beach!
+UPDATE: Not only is it immoral to subject companion animals to abuse, but it is now illegal to use shock collars in Miami Beach.

 The reasons to choose positive reinforcement dog trainers over what others euphemistically call traditional dog “

 trainers“abusers are abundant and have long been proven in studies and widely accepted by scientists, ethnologists and educated veterinarians and pet owners worldwide.
 There is no existential, visceral or scientific evidence that points to the long term effectiveness and humane treatment of aversive dog training, so why does the Humane Society of Greater Miami and many veterinarians in South Florida support these dangerous and abusive dog training methods and ignore 80 years of research in animal behavior?
 This pandemic was propagated by the reality show “Dog Whisperer.”
 One of the problems is that many people have a hard time differentiating from a realty show vs. sound, educated, scientifically proven, professional advice.
 Has the Humane Society lost their moral compass and goal of why they were founded?

 What doesn’t sit well with me is a heretical, spurious, disingenuous masquerade meant to mislead by the guise and farce of altruism that obfuscates the hoi polloi and the Humane Societies true intentions.
 Educators/trainers/behavior specialists, all have a moral obligation to human and non-human animals alike, to protect, educate and serve all in the most ethical, moral and painless way possible.
 To bypass this obligation for any other motivation is a feckless tragedy to the community, and the animals they falsely serve to protect.